Navigation – Plan du site

 Submission

-Previously unpublished materials (except extracts from recently published books, granted they have received publisher’s authorization) will be submitted to the editorial board.
+Previously unpublished materials (except extracts from recently published books, if they have received publisher’s authorization) will be submitted to the editorial board.
 Each article will be subjected to at least two peer reviews by specialists of the relevant field.
 Peer reviewers may suggest to accept the article, request for the text to be modified, or refuse its publication.
 If changes are requested, the article will be submitted to the reviewers for a second evaluation.

 Text format

 Long citations (more than three lines) must be in a paragraph separate from the text.
 First names must be fully listed.
 Abbreviations and acronyms must be developed starting from the first citation (for example: United Nations).
 They are from then on listed without punctuation: the abbreviations in capital letters, and acronyms as proper nouns (Unesco).
 Italics are reserved to words or phrases in a language other than that of the text.
-Underlining is not authorised.
+Underlining is not authorized.
 Each part of the article is preceded by a subtitle, without a number.

 The articles must not exceed 50,000 characters, spaces, footnotes and bibliography included.
 All works must be submitted with:

-at least two abstracts (one in the original language of the text and other in English) and five keywords in both languages (separated by commas).
+• at least two abstracts (one in the original language of the text and other in English) and five keywords in both languages (separated by commas).
 These abstracts must not be over 200 words.
 Other abstracts and keywords must be in one of the four languages published by the journal.

 All these elements must be listed in the same document as the proposed article.